RudraShankhaNandy/Natural-Disaster-Prediction-from-Social-Media-Posts/README.md

 ## Introduction

 This project provides a system for analyzing and classifying the type of natural disasters from social media posts.
-It uses a Convolutional Neural Network (CNN) for image classification.
+It uses a fine-tuned BERT transformer for text processing to classify tweets as disaster related/unrelated and a Convolutional Neural Network (CNN) for image classification.
 The system is able to classify images into four categories of natural disasters: Cyclone, Earthquake, Flood, and Wildfire.

 ## Getting Started